ngr-dev1/Prechained/README.md

 Prechained covers the public supply chain — free, automatic, forever.

-**[cbomcompliance.com](https://cbomcompliance.com)** covers your private packages, internal dependencies, and proprietary software with formally signed cryptographic receipts accepted by C3PAOs and auditors under CMMC, EU CRA, and ISO 27001.
+**[cbomcompliance.com](https://cbomcompliance.com)** covers your private packages, internal dependencies, and proprietary software with formally signed cryptographic receipts suitable for submission to C3PAOs and auditors under frameworks such as CMMC, EU CRA, and ISO 27001.
 Zero retention.

 ---